Claw666/relaxed_transport/README.md

 <img width="1027" alt="image" src="https://user-images.githubusercontent.com/59032005/160786680-79f27fa3-8b16-4540-8a56-d3474c0d110b.png">

 As you can see lambda functions are just pieces of code that are run in the cloud by AWS.
 No need to take care of servers, this is a serverless architecture!
 Which means instant scalability and great performances.

+### Fronted - React Native, Tailwind CSS, React

+We used Rect Native as it makes development easier for both Android and iOS, at the same time!
+You can see a screenshot of the developed UI, which is user friendly and easy to use.
+Built with modularity so it is easy to scale and add new content.
+We also used Expo to test different configurations and devices.

+To test the frontend you need to add a Google Maps API which is freely obtainable at the moment.